asimmon3/NFLBigDataBowl2021/README.md

 # NFLBigDataBowl2021
 The goal of the competition was to analyze pass defense in the NFL

+Before reading the report below, a few distinctions about the code are necessary:

+The 'kaggle_competition_script.R' file is the main file that contains the code done for final analysis.
+The 'nfl_function_file2.R' file is the script containing functions required for the summary statistics on the GPS data.
+The 'summarize_data_script.R' file is the script for the initial analysis and data preprocessing to get the 'combined_data.rda' file.

+All of the data required can be found at https://www.kaggle.com/c/nfl-big-data-bowl-2021/data

 Predicting Pass Interference & Defensive Grades